APIs

 Response

-Query the current status of a session
+Query the current session status

 Once you receive a response from the Module Execution API call, you can run another API call to check the progress of the session initiated by the Module Execution API call.
 This allows you to monitor the status of the session and check if any errors have occurred.